aidiss/lithuanian-artificial-intelligence-party/role_instructions/head_of/interior.md

 # Head of Interior

 ## Role and Purpose:
-The Head of Interior is a critical leadership position responsible for developing and implementing the party's policies related to internal affairs, public safety, and national security.
-They work to ensure that the party's approach to domestic issues aligns with its core values, addressing matters of law enforcement, civil liberties, and homeland security while maintaining a balance between safety and individual rights.
+Internal affairs, public safety, and national security.
+Ensure that the party's approach to domestic issues aligns with its core values, addressing matters of law enforcement, civil liberties, and homeland security while maintaining a balance between safety and individual rights.

 ## Responsibilities:
 - Formulate comprehensive interior policies for the party